npm-wharf/kubeform/README.md

       max: 6, // if autoscaling is on, a minimum and max are required
       maxPerInstance: 4, // matches 3 x the # of workers by default, instances (or pools) are how most providers span a cluster across AZs
       reserved: true, // whether the service should assign nodes that can provide availability guarantees or not (and cost less)
+      maintenanceWindow: '08:00', // time in UTC for when automated maint should begin
       storage: {
         ephemeral: '0GB', // unreliable but usually cheaper/free storage :grimacing:
         persistent: '100GB', // how much reliable storage to attach to the instance - usually costs extra